 “The FDA, the media and physicians need to find better ways to work together to ensure that patients get the medication that they need, while still being protected from potential risks,” Lu said in a Harvard press release.

-Researchers say that the FDA’s process for adding or removing the warnings is not clear enough, especially when the FDA decides to remove a previous warning.
+Researchers say that the FDA’s process for adding or removing warnings is not clear enough, especially when the FDA decides to remove a previous warning.

 Researchers point to two instances where drug makers approached the FDA to remove black boxes on their medications with weak evidence.